 Durdle Door & Lulworth Cove

-The public toilet at Lulworth Cove is open and food available from the various outlets, as well as a small general store.
+Durdle Door and Lulworth Cove car parks and public toilets are open.
+There is take away food available from a few outlets, as well as a small general store.

 Studland Bay is a popular access point for Old Harry Rocks, the easternmost point of the Jurassic Coast.
 The major facilities and car parks here are operated by the National Trust.